aafrey/node-faas-happy-path/medium.md

 ## Getting started with NodeJS on OpenFaaS

-The [OpenFaaS](https://github.com/alexellis/faas) project is a simple way to get started with Serverless technology.
-The project is spearheaded and maintained by ADP Principal Developer, open source enthusiast, and Docker Captain Alex Ellis but is open to contributions from the community.

-When compared to other, similar technologies, it offers some significant benefits.
-It can be used as a self hosted replacement of AWS, Google Cloud Functions, Azure Functions etc so using OpenFaaS would eliminate being tied to a particular provider.
-The platform is so flexible it can even run on a raspberry pi!
-It also is not limited to a particular language!
-The current cloud options have limits on what languages you can use, generally Node and Python are acceptable but what about R, C#, or even Cobol?
-OpenFaaS provides a unique language agnostic approach that make it very approachable for developers of all backgrounds.

-There are a number of resources that document getting started with OpenFaaS, in fact the entire stack can be deployed in less than 60 seconds!
-This article however will document how easy it is to setup a simple NodeJS function and deploy it to the OpenFaaS service
+There are a number of resources that document getting started with OpenFaaS, in fact the entire stack can be deployed in less than 60 seconds when following the instructions from the README on GitHub!
+This article will focus on how easy it is to setup a simple NodeJS function and deploy it.

 #### Dependencies